 It is unclear when or how these diseases first appeared on the islands.
 It is thought they were first introduced with the importation of non-native bird species, but it may also be that they were present on the islands at a low level with migratory seabirds, shorebirds and waterfowl.
 However, without an effective vector, these diseases did not pose a threat to Hawai’i’s native forest birds.
 That all changed with the relatively recent introduction of mosquitoes.

-Most of Maui’s native forest birds exist where mosquitoes do not; high elevation, northeastern slopes of Haleakalā above ~4500 feet (the “mosquito line”).
+Most of Maui’s native forest birds have existed where mosquitoes do not; high elevation, northeastern slopes of Haleakalā above ~4500 feet (the “mosquito line”).
 This is because mosquitoes cannot survive the cool climate at these altitudes and the parasite (Avian Malaria) cannot develop in its vector.

 Avian Malaria was first detected in Hawai’i in the 1940s and is caused by the unicellular microorganism, Plasmodium relictum.
-It is spread by mosquitoes.
-The disease causes birds’ red blood cells to rupture, causing low blood oxygen level.
+It is spread by non-native mosquitoes.
+The disease causes birds’ red blood cells to rupture, causing low blood oxygen levels.
 Hawaiian honeycreepers, with no immunity to the disease, rapidly become anemic and lethargic and die.
 The disease also causes enlargement of the liver and spleen.

-The continued viability of our native forest birds depends on preservation of their habitat, vector eradication, public outreach and education, vigilance in anticipation of future diseases or population declines, continued research on the native birds and their habitat, and continued laboratory research into innovative disease control methods.
+The continued viability of our native forest birds depends on the preservation of their habitat, vector eradication, public outreach and education, vigilance in anticipation of future diseases or population declines, continued research on the native birds and their habitat, and continued laboratory research into innovative disease control methods.